What is the ‘Gateway Drug’ theory?

 “To the extent that these findings generalize to humans, this could help explain the increased vulnerability for addiction to other substances of misuse later in life that most epidemiological studies have reported for people who begin marijuana use early in life,” NIDA wrote.

-NIDA also cites THC’s alleged ability to “prime” the brain for enhanced responses to other drugs, via the phenomenon known as “cross-sensitization”: “[R]ats previously administered THC show heightened behavioral response not only when further exposed to THC but also when exposed to other drugs such as morphine,” reports NIDA.
+NIDA also cited THC’s alleged ability to “prime” the brain for enhanced responses to other drugs, via a phenomenon known as “cross-sensitization.” “[R]ats previously administered THC show heightened behavioral response not only when further exposed to THC but also when exposed to other drugs such as morphine,” their report noted.

 The majority of cannabis’ potential as a gateway drug comes from its prohibition.

-The verdict: No, cannabis is not a “gateway drug.”
+No, cannabis is not a “gateway drug.”
 A puff of weed will not lead directly to a needle in your arm.
 It may, however, lead you to eat deep-fried things you regret.
 YOU HAVE BEEN WARNED.